 Our aim is to optimise access to education for health professionals across all sectors including metropolitan, regional and rural Australia.
 Jean Hailes continually reviews and revises the education, tools and resources we provide.
 Feedback from health professionals is extremely valuable to this process.

 If you would like to share your specific learning needs and preferences we would love you to complete our short survey.

 Active Learning Modules (ALMs)

 This area provides the opportunity to complete Active Learning Modules which deliver structured, quality education opportunities aimed at achieving changes in performance, knowledge, skills, behaviours and attitudes.

 Jean Hailes provides a range of webinars and presentations with audio for health professionals.
 These online educational activities contribute to continuing professional development requirements of health professional peak bodies such as RACGP.

 This webpage is a growing hub for providing relevant and practical advice from Jean Hailes experts in easy-to-digest formats including videos, checklists and case studies.

-Jean Hailes has developed practice support information and tools such as algorithms and GP assessment and management tools for health professionals in the areas of menopause and polycystic ovary syndrome (PCOS).
+Jean Hailes for Women's Health has developed practice support tools for health professionals for the assessment and management of endometriosis, menopause and polycystic ovary syndrome (PCOS).